tomkyle/negatives-linear-tiff/README.md

 ## Problems and FAQ

-### lineartiff does not find my Raw photos in batch mode.
+### linear-tiff does not find my Raw photos in batch mode.

 Not neccessarily your fault.
-While *dcraw* itself can defacto handle every existing RAW photo file extensions, *lineartiff* uses the *find* command with a regex to get a list of files to work on.
-So we have a question of “how long is the regex”. — For now, these most-occuring file extensions are implemented in *lineartiff:*
+While *dcraw* itself can defacto handle every existing RAW photo file extensions, *linear-tiff* uses the *find* command with a regex to get a list of files to work on.
+So we have a question of “how long is the regex”. — For now, these most-occuring file extensions are implemented in *linear-tiff:*

 - NEF (Nikon)
 - CR2 (Canon)
 - RAW (Contax, Kodak, Leica, Panasonic)

-[Drop me a line](https://github.com/tomkyle/negatives-lineartiff/issues) to “order” your favourite file extension.
+[Drop me a line](https://github.com/tomkyle/negatives-linear-tiff/issues) to “order” your favourite file extension.
 I'll happily lengthen the regex to your needs :smiley: